-The Conduct Review Officer will simultaneously provide the written Determination Regarding Responsibility to all parties.
+The Conduct Review Administrator will simultaneously provide the written Determination Regarding Responsibility to all parties.
 The Determination will include:

 - 1. Alleged violations of the Code of Student Conduct; - 2.
 A description of the procedural steps taken from the filing of the formal complaint; - 3.
 Findings of fact supporting the determination; - 4.
-Conclusions regarding which section(s) of the Code of Student Conduct, if any, the Respondent has or has not violated; - 5.
+Conclusions regarding which section(s) of the Code of Student Conduct, if any, the Respondent has or has not violated. - 5.
 For each alleged violation: - a.
 A statement of, and rationale for, a determination regarding responsibility; - b.
-A statement of, and rationale for, any disciplinary sanctions imposed on the Respondent; and - c.
+A statement of, and rationale for, any disciplinary sanctions determined by the Conduct Review Administrator (as outlined below) imposed on the Respondent; and - c.
 A statement of, and rationale for, whether remedies designed to restore or preserve equal access to Villanova's education program or activity will be provided by the University to the Complainant; and - 6.
-Procedures and the permitted reasons for the parties to appeal as outlined below
+Procedures and the permitted reasons for the parties to appeal as outlined below, including the name of the Appeal-Decision Maker